CitrineNull/Pivot-Lab/walkthrough.md

 We can either set up a bind shell listener on the target and connect to it through our previous session, or we can set up a reverse shell listener in our previous session and connect back to it from our target.

+For the reverse shell, we can use the simple perl reverse shell `payload payload/cmd/unix/reverse_perl`.
-For the reverse shell, set `LHOST` to the IP address of the pivot on the same network as the target, and `LPORT` (the listening port on our pivot session) to an unused port.
+Set `LHOST` to the IP address of the pivot on the same network as the target, and `LPORT` (the listening port on our pivot session) to an unused port.
 You can check which ports are in use by running `netstat -a` in your Meterpreter session.
 You'll need to use an unprivileged port (higher than 1024) if you didn't get root privileges previously.